planetar/dehydrated-hook/README.md

 # Hook Script for dehydrated with dns.he.net

 This is a bash script to help generate certificates with Let's Encrypt using the dns_01 method.
 It is a hook script to be called from [dehydrated](https://github.com/dehydrated-io/dehydrated).
 It is specialized for the free DNS service offered by Hurricane Electric at [dns.he.net](dns.he.net) and not directly useful with any other DNS server.
-It has been created to supply an octoprint/octopi system behind haproxy with certificates but this does not limit it to octoprint print hosts.
+It has been created in an IPv6 context where the entire lan can have global addresses.

 The script utilises the option to enable Dynamic DNS for TXT records in a zone served by dns.he.net.
 Any such dynamic record has it's very own key to authenticate updates.
 So you don't have to open your credentials (and thus complete control over your domains) to a script running as root just to enable the issue of certificates.